GoogleChrome/web.dev/src/site/content/en/react/nextjs-route-prefetching/index.md

 ## Conclusion

-When you use `<Link>` Next.js automatically prefetches the JavaScript needed to render the linked page, which makes navigating to new pages faster.
+When you use `<Link>`, Next.js automatically prefetches the JavaScript needed to render the linked page, which makes navigating to new pages faster.
 If you are using custom routing, you can use the Next.js router API to implement prefetching yourself.
-Be cautious of unecessary content download and disable prefetching for rarely visited pages.
+Avoid downloading content unnecessarily by disabling prefetching for rarely visited pages.